fredRos/runs/readme.md

 The C++ implementation of `runs_cumulative` and thus `runs_pvalue` benefits from hyperthreading.
-On an Intel Core i7-4770 with four cores and a maximum frequency of 3.4 GHz with gcc 5.4 and default build options, we observed the following run times for the unit test `OMP_NUM_THREADS=n ./runs_test --gtest_filter=splitruns.paper_timing` that computes `runs_pvalue(T, N=96)`
+On an Intel Core i7-4770 with four cores and a maximum frequency of 3.4 GHz with gcc 5.4 and release mode, we observed the following run times for the unit test `OMP_NUM_THREADS=n ./runs_test --gtest_filter=splitruns.paper_timing` that computes `runs_pvalue(T, N=96)`